gwpy/gwpy/docs/table/io.rst

    The |python-ligo-lw| library reads and writes files using an updated version of the ``LIGO_LW`` format compared to :mod:`glue.ligolw` used to.
-   GWpy should support both format versions natively when _reading_, but only supports writing using the updated format.
+   PDpy should support both format versions natively when _reading_, but only supports writing using the updated format.

-.. _gwpy-table-io-ascii-cwb:
+.. _pdpy-table-io-ascii-cwb:

 ============================================
 Coherence WaveBurst ASCII (aka `EVENTS.txt`)